Korn: Style and instrumentation

 Korn is identified as the pioneers of nu metal music, a form of alternative metal music which began in the mid-1990s.
-While generally considered an alternative metal and nu metal band, the band has also been labeled as heavy metal, grunge, rap rock, rap metal, funk metal, groove metal and hard rock.
-They are characterized by the style that incorporated downtuned guitars, a groove-heavy rhythm section, haunted atmospheric production, and dark lyrics.
+Less common labels applied at some point include heavy metal, rap rock, rap metal, funk metal, groove metal and hard rock.
+The band is characterized by a style that incorporates downtuned guitars, a groove-heavy rhythm section, haunted atmospheric production, and dark lyrics.
 Their lyrics focus on pain and personal alienation rather than traditional heavy metal themes.

 Historically, when Life Is Peachy was released, the band's music was not yet labeled "nu metal".
 Thus, in November 1996, Korn was described as "one of the key players in an American metal revival" alongside Deftones, "two bands that share the same roots".
 In the music community, there have been disagreements whether the band should be considered as "heavy metal".
 In 2015, lead singer Jonathan Davis commented, "Yeah, we're heavy and downtuned, but metal, to me, is like Judas Priest and Iron Maiden, that's metal man.
 I always thought of us as a funk band."
 Additionally, in an interview with Metal Hammer, Davis said that he had hated the "nu metal" tag.
 Korn is widely credited as the originators of the nu metal scene.
-It means that the genre was suddenly inundated with imitators of their sound.
+The genre was suddenly inundated with imitators of their sound.
+Brian Welch told Metal Hammer: "We never gave that tag to ourselves, it was whoever made it up, you know?
+When you're in a band, you want to call the shots, you want to be in charge of your branding, and it was someone else who branded us that.
+And so we were like, 'No, that's not cool.'
+So we didn't like it."
+Davis changed his stance on the nu metal tag later: "If we invented nu-metal then fuck yeah, cool.
+It's pretty cool to say we helped invent some kind of movement, that's pretty insane.
+The last big movement was us.
+Other bands helped along the way, but we spearheaded that whole thing. [...]
+When we first started we were like, 'We're not a metal band, y'all' then they'd go 'Oh, then you're nu-metal!'
+Well fuck you!"

 Bassist Reginald Arvizu plays his instrument using both the techniques of fingerstyle and slapping.
 Jonathan Davis was said by author Doug Small to be "the eye of the storm around which the music of Korn rages."
 Small described the band as "a basket-case full of contradictions."